yegle/os-program-projects/pg3/README.md

  1. Open 2 Terminals, go to `src/rmi/` directory for both
  2. In one Terminal, run `rmiregistry &` to start the registry and create the remote object
+ 3. Also in this Terminal, regarded as Server
- 3. Run `java ServerImpl` to set up the Server
+		Run `java ServerImpl` to set up the Server
+		Run `java ServerImpl simple` to set up the singlethread Server
- 3. In the other Terminal, run `java Client` to set up the Client
+ 3. In the other Terminal, regarded as Client
+		Run `java Client` to set up the Client
+		Run `java ClientRunnable` to set up the multithread Client(10 clients)
  4. The Client program will ask you enter the input of String Type any format of String and end with enter
  5. The Client will get the response from the Server with information of Counts of Character and Digit